DitherWither/gircore-blueprint-template/README.md

 - Install the latest version of the [dotnet sdk](https://dotnet.microsoft.com/en-us/download)
 - Install the [blueprint compiler](https://jwestman.pages.gitlab.gnome.org/blueprint-compiler/index.html).
-- Install this template using `dotnet new install <path to this repo>/template/`
+- Install this template using `dotnet new install DitherWither.GirCoreTemplates`

 ## Steps for using